manngo/document-pager/README.md

 - Turn off the Highlight Syntax button
 - Click on the Raw button near the content.

+###	Full(ish) Screen

+On the control bar, there is a button `Full Screen`.
+This will remove all the bits around the main content.

+If you want true full screen, you will need to use the operating system’s full screen feature as well.

+You can navigate through the pages using the `previous` and `next` buttons.

+You can get back to normal by pressing `escape`.

 ##	Preferences

 Document Pager will create a folder in the user’s home directory called `.document-pager`.
 It includes: